puregorill/MACRO-HLA-BASIC/README.md

 The whole project and also parts of the code are heavily influenced and inspired by the following project:
 &emsp;http://wilsonminesco.com/StructureMacros/
 <br><br>
-## For more information please read the github wiki.
+## For more information please read the github wiki:
 &emsp;https://github.com/puregorill/MACRO-HLA-BASIC/wiki
 <br><br>
 ## Wichtige Links: